kenp-io/kenpio-docs/docs/airpods/repair-upgrade-guide.md

 * A vise, or something to hold firmly your AirPods case while leaving your hands free.
 * A dremel, or anything that can cut plastic while having a little bit of control over the cutting depth.
 Doesn't need to be fancy.
 That could be something like a metal or wood saw, a metal sanding stick, a hot (or ultrasonic) knife, a soldering iron with a flat tip, or even something like super knips.
 * A metal spudger.
-* A Phillips PH00 screwdriver.
+* A Phillips PH00 (or PH000) screwdriver.
 It's the most common screwdriver out there for small screws, it has the "+" shape.
 * A Phillips PH0 screwdriver.
 Very common, it also has the "+" shape, just slightly bigger.
 * A pair of fine tweezers.
 * A drill with a 3mm drill bit.